SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## mapping
 Return true if the given object is a dict

+## membership_company_name
+This is the company name listed in Private Content > General Settings.

+## membership_domain
+This is the domain of the private content website.

+## membership_password_reset_link
+Link to the reset password page for the private content website.

+## membership_password_saved_link
+Link to the password saved page.
+The link will redirect the visitor to a random restricted page that they have access to.

+## membership_registration_link
+Link to the registration page for the private content website.

+## membership_website_admin
+This is the website admin listed in Private Content > General Settings.

 ## ne
 Returns true if an object has the different value from another object
 Parameters: